 External Undergraduate Academic Program Review – The external review of the quality of undergraduate degree programs through the use of self-study and on-site review every 8 years.

-General Education Competency Assessment – The continuous assessment of NC State’s general education competencies (oral communication, written communication, quantitative literacy, critical and creative thinking) in first-year and senior students.
+General Education Competency Assessment – The continuous assessment of NC State’s general education competencies (critical and creative thinking, oral communication, quantitative literacy, and written communication) in first-year and senior students.

 Academic programs will be engaged in the assessment process by explicitly stating student learning outcomes, continuously evaluating students’ achievement of those outcomes, providing evidence that results have been used to consider programs, and demonstrating that assessment is ongoing and continuous.
 Additionally, programs will consider course outcomes within the context of program-level review.